2 - 5

 Minimum Tank Size

 Black, Blue, Red, White, Yellow

-General: The Bolivian Ram (Mikrogeophagus altispinosis) is native to the streams, and backwaters of various Bolivian river systems.
-They should be kept in an aquarium larger than 20 gallons, with several areas containing cave-like structures.
-The Bolivian Ram can be kept as a mated pair, or with a 1:3 male to female ratio.
-This Dwarf Cichlid may become territorial when ready to reproduce, and will likely begin to display vivid coloration, once mature.
+General: The Bolivian ram cichlid is native to the streams and backwaters of various Bolivian river systems.
+They should be kept in an aquarium larger than 20 gallons with several areas containing cave-like structures.
+Additionally, adding live plants to the aquarium will further promote natural behavior.
+The Bolivian ram can be kept as a mated pair or with a 1:3 male to female ratio.
+This dwarf cichlid may become territorial when ready to reproduce and will likely begin to display vivid coloration once mature.

-Dimorphism: The male Bolivian Ram (Mikrogeophagus altispinosis) will be larger than the female.
+Dimorphism: The male Bolivian ram will be larger than the female.
 The male typically has an elongated, pointed dorsal to attract the female and will also develop elongated pelvic fins.
 The female will only get to a size of approximately two inches and will develop a yellow coloration when ready to reproduce.

 Author: Grant Stevens